GitGuardian/ggshield/README.md

 It requires **Python 3.8 or above** (except for standalone packages) and git.

-:warning: Python 3.8 is no longer supported by the Python Software Foundation since October, 14th 2024.
+⚠️ Python 3.8 is no longer supported by the Python Software Foundation since October, 14th 2024.
 GGShield will soon require Python 3.9 or above to run.

 Some commands require additional programs: